Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, NBA, more

 RB Treveyon Henderson, New England Patriots, 0.5 rushing + receiving touchdowns - Lower (1.04x)

-Although Henderson scored two touchdowns in the 28-23 win over the Buccaneers on Sunday, he has registered just three on the season and has not scored touchdowns in eight of 10 games.
+Henderson has had a hard time finding the end zone this season.
+Although he scored two touchdowns in the 28-23 win over the Buccaneers on Sunday, he has registered just three on the season and has not scored touchdowns in eight of 10 games.
 His only other touchdown came in a 42-13 Week 4 win over the Carolina Panthers.
 Pick it at Underdog:

 TE Mason Taylor, New York Jets, 4.5 receptions - Lower (0.85x)

-Taylor has caught four or fewer passes in three of the last four games, and in six of nine on the year.
+Taylor has not been utilized much this season.
+He caught four or fewer passes in three of the last four games, and in six of nine on the year.
 In a 27-20 win over Cleveland on Sunday, he caught one pass for four yards.
 The SportsLine model projects 3.7 receptions.
 Click here to sign up for Underdog Fantasy:

 Breece Hall, New York Jets, 17.5 rushing attempts - Lower (0.87x)